About the Concert

 Accompanied children under 14 FREE.

-REFRESHMENTS - fresh coffee, tea, hot chocolate, ice cream and lollys
+- Fresh coffee, tea, hot chocolate, ice cream and lollyies

 Parking